fooof-tools/fooof/doc/faq.rst

 Note that data from different modalities, or across different frequency ranges, may require different algorithm settings.

-More information for checking for if the model fit seems to be appropriate, and for picking settings and tuning them to different datasets are all available in the Tutorials.
+More information on checking if model fits are appropriate, and for picking settings and tuning them to different datasets are all available in the Tutorials.

 Are there settings for the fitting algorithm?